noir-lang/noir/docs/docs/developers/contracts/references/storage/public_state.md

 ### `read`

-On the `PublicState` structs we have a `read` method to read the value at the location in storage.
+On the `PublicMutable` structs we have a `read` method to read the value at the location in storage.

 #### Reading from our `admin` example